AlasdairWJ/evaluate-expression-cpp/README.md

 Unary operators are operators that apply to a single operand, so basically, the minus sign.

-Like, like regular (binary) operators, so create a custom unary operator, we require a symbol, an operation function, and a validation function
+Like, like regular (binary) operators, to create a custom unary operator, we require a symbol, an operation function, and a validation function

 The operation function takes the form `double(double)`, the validator function takes the form `bool(double)`

 but we also specify an associativity.
-In the context of unary operators, the associativity tells if the operator acts on the object to it's LEFT or its RIGHT.
+In the context of unary operators, the associativity tells if the operator acts on the object to its LEFT or its RIGHT.

 For example, the minus operator acts on the object to it's RIGHT